Code-Institute-Submissions/Memory-Game-20/README.md

 - 'Varela Round' with fallback on sans-serif.

 #### Imagery
-- The large, background hero image is designed to be striking and catch the user's attention.
+- The large background image combined with parallax is designed to catch the user's attention.

 ### Wireframes